Skip to Main Content

 Nature documentary production throughout Hungary.

+Here is how this works in practice.
 As a landlocked country, Hungarian wildlife filming focuses on freshwater and steppe ecosystems rather than marine work.
 Productions can capture the iconic Hungarian grey cattle on the Hortobágy puszta, racka sheep with their distinctive spiral horns, great bustards in the steppes, and white storks nesting across the countryside.
 River and lake shoots cover Lake Balaton (Central Europe's largest freshwater lake), the Danube Bend, the Tisza River, and the unique thermal lake at Hévíz.

 Capabilities